 Take a look at the trends that will power museums next year and how you can make them your own.

-Digital information is a major component of ADA compliance.
-Museums can employ technology to make both digital and in-person experiences more accessible to those with disabilities.
-For example, you can use multimedia content to satisfy the needs of more people.
+This is where thoughtful digital design becomes especially powerful.
+You can use multimedia content to satisfy the needs of more people.
 Audio content can assist the hearing impaired, while videos, images, and transcripts can help those with hearing impairments.

 For example, The National Museum of Natural History in Paris, France created an augmented reality experience to bring extinct species back to life.